Jeremie-Beucler/PCBS_spider_bias/README.md

 The experiment consists in three parts:

-- the training part, where the participant familiarizes with the two extreme speeds (the lowest and the highest) by looking at the movements of a simple circle
+- the **training part**, where the participant familiarizes with the two extreme speeds (the lowest and the highest) by looking at the movements of a simple circle
-- the test part, where the participant has to juge, in each trial, the speed of one of the two objects; there are 28 trials (7 speeds seen twice x 2 object types)
+- the **test part**, where the participant has to juge, in each trial, the speed of one of the two objects; there are 28 trials (7 speeds seen twice x 2 object types)
-- the Fear of Spiders Questionnaire (18 items)
+- the **Fear of Spiders Questionnaire** (18 items)

 ## How to run the project